 We also visit new homes if they match the criteria you are looking for.
 New builders cooperate with realtors, but it is important we be with you at the initial visit.
 Remember, our expert representation costs you nothing, but can save you time, money and trouble.

 Step 3- Viewing Properties and Narrowing Down the search

 Now that we’ve defined the search, it’s time to start viewing properties.
 For appointment days we view properties, we recommend wearing comfortable shoes as we will often be on our feet anywhere from 2-4 hours.

 For the first time out to view properties, we generally visit 4-5 properties.
-We find that if we visit more than 5 properties, our buyers end up being overwhelmed.
-We’ve been doing this long enough to be able to listen to your comments and dialogue and gauge whether our search is on track or needs to be adjusted.
+Our experience shows that visiting more than 5 homes will be counter productive.
+We always listen to you and gauge whether our search is on track or needs to be adjusted.

 Given the amazing scope of technology, online photography, videos and virtual tours, it is not uncommon for buyers to find a great home on their first or second appointment to view properties.
 Most buyers are able to weed out properties that don’t fit their tastes from the comfort of their own home.

 For the second visit to view properties, we usually visit 3-4 properties as we now have a more refined search.
 At this point, we already have a better “feel” for the community or complex that may best suit the buyer, so we are definitely getting warmer.

 We continue to view properties until we have identified the perfect San Diego home and then it is time to start putting together the offer.